 Categorise aspects of your work in terms of ‘controllability’: what you can control, what you can inﬂuence and what you can’t control.
 Then, spend the most time focusing on what you can control.

-For more information on how to improve your personal resilience, click here to view our white paper.
+Want to know more about improving your personal resilience?
+Click here to view our white paper.

 1Murphy, S. (Ed.).
 (2012).
 The Oxford handbook of sport and performance psychology.
 Oxford University Press.